Managing households in LGL

 Setting up the “Primary” record for mailings

-Using this strategy, the primary record is a bit special in that it serves to represent the household in a mailing, but the individual in all other capacities.
+Using this strategy, the primary record is a bit special in that it serves to represent the household in a mailing, but it represents the individual in all other capacities.
 To accomplish this, you can set it up so that the first name is the first name of the primary constituent, and then use the addressee/mailing label field in a broader sense.
 For example,

 - Mr. & Mrs. John Doe